 We are a Transdisciplinary Research Consortium

-Prof John Barry: Professor Green Political Economy, School of History, Anthropology, Philosophy and Politics, Queen's University Belfast.
-Research includes: green politics, political economy of low carbon energy transition and resilient societies, post-growth economics and democratic and ethical dimensions of sustainability and climate change.
+Prof John Barry: John is a Professor Green Political Economy, School of History, Anthropology, Philosophy and Politics in Queen's University Belfast.
+His research includes: green politics, political economy of low carbon energy transition and resilient societies, post-growth economics and democratic and ethical dimensions of sustainability and climate change.
 Funded projects: UK's ESRC; Irish EPA; NI Environment and Heritage Service - renewable energy and social acceptance, mapping low carbon transition and devising decision-making tools for policy-makers on sustainability in Ireland.

-Prof Edmond Byrne: Chair/Professor Process & Chemical Engineering, UCC.
-Co-editor Transdisciplinary Perspectives on Transitions to Sustainability, [with Mullally & Sage] (Routledge, 2017); co-PI, ‘Sustainability in Society’ (UCC Research Priority Area with Sage & Mullally).
-Member, Scientific Committee: Engineering Education for Sustainable Development; co-recipient [with Mullally] Richard Trevithick Prize (2015), Proceedings of the Institution of Civil Engineers - Engineering Sustainability; global recognition Institution of Chemical Engineers ‘Sustainability Teaching Award’, 2017.
+Prof Edmond Byrne: Edmond is a Professor Process & Chemical Engineering in UCC.
+He is the co-editor of Transdisciplinary Perspectives on Transitions to Sustainability; co-PI, ‘Sustainability in Society’.
+Edmond is Member, Scientific Committee: Engineering Education for Sustainable Development; he is also co-recipient Richard Trevithick Prize (2015), Proceedings of the Institution of Civil Engineers - Engineering Sustainability; global recognition Institution of Chemical Engineers ‘Sustainability Teaching Award’, 2017.

-Prof Geraint Ellis: Professor/ Chair of Environmental Planning, Director of Research (Sustainable Built Environment), School of Built and Natural Environment - Queen's University, Belfast.
-Researches energy, health, environmental governance & marine issues.
-Grant funding: national/international bodies on energy issues: Brazil (ESRC), Denmark (Danish Council for Strategic Research), Canada (Social Science and Humanities Research Council) and Ireland (EPA).
+Prof Geraint Ellis: Gerain is Professor/ Chair of Environmental Planning, Director of Research (Sustainable Built Environment), School of Built and Natural Environment - Queen's University, Belfast.
+He researches energy, health, environmental governance & marine issues.
+Grant funding includes: national/international bodies on energy issues: Brazil (ESRC), Denmark (Danish Council for Strategic Research), Canada (Social Science and Humanities Research Council) and Ireland (EPA).
 Co-editor; Journal of Environmental Policy and Planning and Irish expert on the International Energy Agency’s Task 28 working group on social acceptance of wind energy.

 Prof Brian Ó Gallachóir: Professor, Energy Policy and Modelling, ERI/School of Engineering- UCC; lead Principal Investigator Climate Lab; Science Foundation Ireland (SFI’s) MaREI energy and marine-based research, development and innovation hub.
 Elected chair of the Executive Committee for IEA’s Technology Collaboration Programme on Energy Systems Modelling (IEA-ETSAP).
 Research on building/ using integrated energy systems models to inform energy and climate change mitigation policy.
 Member, Ireland’s Gas Innovation Group and the Steering Group of Energy Cork, an industry-driven cluster pursuing coordinated actions to strengthen enterprise and employment within the energy sector in the Cork region.

-Dr Niall Dunphy: Director, Cleaner Production Promotion Unit (CPPU).
+Dr Niall Dunphy: Niall is the director of Cleaner Production Promotion Unit (CPPU).
 Scientific lead: Energy System Transition through Stakeholder Activation, Education and Skills development (ENTRUST), a €3.48m H2020 project exploring the “Human factor in the energy system”; partner and PI on NewTREND, a €5.73m H2020 project developing Innovative participatory design tools for refurbishing buildings.
 Research interests: sustainability of socio-technical systems; participatory processes; human factors of sustainability; sustainable business configurations.

-Dr Clodagh Harris: Government, UCC; co-PI, -ENTRUST; member International Scientific Advisory board ‘We the Citizens’, Ireland’s 1st Citizens’ Assembly (June 2011), International observer Belgium’s G1000 Citizens’ Summit (November 2011).
+Dr Clodagh Harris: Clodagh is Head of the Government & Politics Department in UCC; she us co-PI, -ENTRUST; member International Scientific Advisory board ‘We the Citizens’, Ireland’s 1st Citizens’ Assembly (June 2011), International observer Belgium’s G1000 Citizens’ Summit (November 2011).
 Member Irish Constitutional Convention’s Academic and Legal Advisory Group (2012-2014).
 Interests: deliberative democratic theory, practice incl. mini-publics & democratic innovations.

-Dr Paul Bolger: Manager, Environmental Research Institute (ERI); coordinator; Climate Lab-UCC, holds a PhD in Chemistry from Queen’s University Belfast and an M.B.A.
+Dr Paul Bolger: Paul is the manager of Environmental Research Institute (ERI); coordinator; Climate Lab-UCC, holds a PhD in Chemistry from Queen’s University Belfast and an M.B.A.
 Paul was a US Environmental Protection Agency Research Fellow on novel electrochemical technologies for recycling metals in industrial wastewater and worked as R&D manager in Bord na Mόna, Environmental Ltd. Paul was co-PI on an EPA Climate Technology project (2013-2015) and is currently co-PI on EPA-funded NEWTRIENTS project valorising dairy industry wastewater in a circular economy approach.

 Dr James Glynn: Research fellow in energy systems modelling and policy at the MaREI centre, with a PhD in energy systems, an M.Sc in renewable energy systems, M.A. in environmental economic modelling and a B.Eng. in mechanical engineering.
 He is an expert TIMES user and developer of both Irish-TIMES and the global IEA ETSAP TIMES Integrated Assessment model (ETSAP-TIAM).
 He is part of the global ETSAP-TIAM developers group exploring novel developments in TIMES integrated energy system modelling, including high performance computing, climate interactions with the energy system, methods for model uncertainty using monte-carlo analysis and hybrid methods linking energy systems models with macroeconomic models to understanding the macroeconomic impacts of decarbonising the energy system.
 He is an EU-commission invited expert in TIMES.
 His most recent publications explore zero carbon energy system pathways for Ireland consistent with the Paris Agreement and the impact of local air pollution on equitable global decarbonisation.
 He is leading an international research project exploring the role of carbon capture and storage in global Integrated Assessment models.
 He is recently embarking on a project to build a new global TIMES Integrated Assessment model in conjunction with Tsinghua University Beijing and Peking University Beijing.
 He on the steering group for the development of ESRI’s I3E-COSMO environmental macroeconomic model, and collaborates on multiple international energy-climate networks including the International Energy Agency energy technology systems analysis programme (IEA-ETSAP), the Integrated Assessment Modelling Consortium (IAMC) and JPI-Climate.